haichuanzhang/docs.getcloudify.org/content/cli/bootstrap.md

 Bootstrap a Cloudify manager

-  `BLUEPRINT_PATH` is a path to the manager-blueprint used to bootstrap the manager.
+`BLUEPRINT_PATH` -      is a path to the manager-blueprint used to bootstrap the
+                        manager.

 Note that `--validate-only` will validate resource creation without actually validating the host's OS type, Available Memory, etc.. as the host doesn't necessarily exist prior to bootstrapping.

 `--skip-validations`, on the other hand, will skip both resource creation validation AND any additional validations done on the host once it is up.

-#### Required flags

-* `BLUEPRINT_PATH` -    The path to the desired manager blueprint

 #### Optional flags